Tomiwa-Adewumi/Hex-Game/README.md

   - White: Top to Bottom
 - **Islands**: An island is a connected group of same-colored game pieces surrounded by empty tiles or tiles of the opposite color.
 The player with the most islands at the end of the game wins.

 In the example below, there are 2 white islands and 6 black islands.
-White has formed a path from the top to the bottom, thus winning the game.
+White has formed a path from the top to the bottom,thus winning the game.

 ![example game board](a_res/example_board.png)